niran0511/HardwareStock/replit.md

 ## Overview

 StockPro is a comprehensive inventory management system built for small to medium-sized businesses.
 The application provides real-time inventory tracking, stock transaction management, supplier and customer relationship management, and detailed reporting capabilities.
-It features a modern React frontend with a clean, intuitive interface and a robust Express.js backend with PostgreSQL database integration.
+It features a modern React frontend with a clean, intuitive interface and a robust Express.js backend with SQLite database integration.

 ## User Preferences